Jakubka24/MegaKurs_MusicMood_backend/README.md

 ## Get started
 1. Download backend and frontend to the same folder.
 2. Run your IDE with Node.js.
-Make sure that the name of folders are "backend" and "frontend".
+Make sure that the name of backend folder is "MegaKurs_MusicMood_backend".
 3. Install required node modules (run npm start).
 4. Write in terminal "npm install -g ts-node.
 5. Download "data" folder from "https://files.fm/u/88amry98b" and switch with "data" folder from xampp\mysql.